Skip to content

 5. Decide: Direct or Indirect Rollover

-A direct rollover (also called a trustee-to-trustee transfer) moves funds straight from your old account to the new custodian.
+A direct rollover (also called a trustee-to-trustee transfer) moves funds straight from your old account to the new custodian (Source: IRS — Rollovers of Retirement Plan and IRA Distributions).
 You never touch the money, and there is no tax withholding.
 An indirect rollover sends a check to you, and you have 60 days to deposit it into the new account.
 With an indirect rollover, your old custodian withholds 20% for taxes, which you must replace from other funds to avoid a tax hit on the withheld amount.

-Our rollover guide covers the differences in detail.
+Our rollover overview covers the differences in detail.
 In most cases, a direct rollover is simpler and safer.

 6. Understand the 60-Day Rule

-If you choose an indirect rollover, you must deposit the full amount into your new IRA within 60 calendar days.
+If you choose an indirect rollover, you must deposit the full amount into your new IRA within 60 calendar days (Source: IRS Publication 590-A).
 Miss this deadline and the IRS treats the entire distribution as taxable income.
-If you are under 59 and a half, a 10% early withdrawal penalty also applies.
+If you are under 59 and a half, a 10% early withdrawal penalty also applies (Source: IRS Publication 590-B).
 The 60-day clock starts when you receive the funds, not when you request them.
 There are no extensions except in cases of genuine hardship approved by the IRS.

 7. Assess the Tax Impact